markbanaria/survey-form/README.md

 ## Future Enhancements
 - **API handling:** generate API parameters based on the app/LBU
 - **CMS integration:** use a CMS to generate different question sets. then simply call them by name when you implmenet the widget

+## To Implement in PServices

+1. Update /lib/helpers/api_config.dart with api url
+2. Present /lib/services/questions_service.dart as questions configuration service that will connect to strapi
+3. Present